deprimus/Tale/README.md

 ## Scene 2

-...

-## Credits

 Scenes don't have to be named 'Scene'.
-If the are, they will be renamed to 'Story'.
+If the are, they will be renamed to 'Story', as to not confuse story scenes with the game scenes.

+This scene will be compiled to 'Story_2.cs'.

-## Intro - The first encounter
+## End - The last encounter

-Any spaces or special characters in the scene name will be removed or replaced with an underscore (_).
+Any spaces or special characters in the name will be removed or replaced with an underscore.

-This scene will be renamed and compiled into 'Intro_The_first_encounter.cs'
+This scene will be renamed and compiled into 'End_The_last_encounter.cs'
 ```

 The compiler will simply ignore what isn't under `# Script`, so you don't have to cut your original script to make it compile.